TheDerek/Duality/README.md

 ## Known bugs
 - [ ] Scores from previous rounds do not show
-- [ ] Players can't submit after starting a new round, but can if they reload

 ## TODO
 - [x] Correctly display waiting/done players in prompt submission